 MetadataShow full item record

-This paper provides an empirical analysis of the effect of involuntary job loss on the lifetime income and labor supply of older workers.
-I develop and estimate a dynamic programming model of retirement and savings with costly job search and exogenous layoffs.
-The structural estimates from the Health and Retirement Study data show that older displaced workers lose up to one and a half years of pre-displacement earnings over the remaining lifetime.
-Most of this loss (80%) is due to the permanent wage penalty following displacement, while the rest is explained by search frictions.
-Involuntary job loss makes an average worker retire fifteen months earlier.
-However, workers who were approaching retirement at the onset of the Great Recession will increase their labor supply by approximately five months in response to the joint impact of changes in the value of household assets and the probabilities of losing and finding a job.
+This article provides an empirical analysis of the effect of involuntary job loss on the lifetime income and labor supply of older workers.
+I develop and estimate a dynamic programming model of retirement with savings, costly job search and exogenous layoffs.
+The average cost of job loss is equivalent to one year of pre-displacement earnings, 70% due to the wage reduction and 30% to the search frictions.
+Displaced workers on average retire fourteen months earlier.
+Workers who approached retirement during the Great Recession will work approximately five months longer in response to the contemporaneous financial and labor market shocks.

 Merkurieva , I 2019 , ' Late career job loss and the decision to retire ' , International Economic Review , vol. 60 , no. 1 , pp. 259-282 . https://doi.org/10.1111/iere.12352

 Copyright © 2018 by the Economics Department of the University of Pennsylvania and the Osaka University Institute of Social and Economic Research Association.
 This work is made available online in accordance with the publisher’s policies.
 This is the author created, accepted version manuscript following peer review and may differ slightly from the final published version.
 The final published version of this work is available at https://doi.org/10.1111/iere.12352